vuejs/rfcs/active-rfcs/0000-vtu-api.md

 [Link](https://vuejs.github.io/vue-test-utils-next-docs/api/#findcomponent)

-`findComponent` can find component instances, deeply nested in your component tree.
-This is most useful for edge case assertions, that are not reflected in the DOM or when using `shallowMount` and asserting props on a stub.
+`findComponent` can search for component instances, nested any level in your component tree.
+This method is most useful for edge case assertions, that are not reflected directly in the DOM or when using `shallowMount` and asserting props on a stub.

-Users should use `find` for the majority of cases, asserting the DOM properties, not the Vue components.
+In most cases, users will use `find` for asserting DOM properties and content.
+In cases where a Vue component instance is a really needed, use `findComponent`.

 - **New** - finds a Vue Component instance by `ref`, `name`, `query` or Component definition.
 Returns `VueWrapper`.
-- **New** - Only available on `VueWrapper`.
+- **New** - Only available on `VueWrapper` - cannot chain off `find`.

 #### findAllComponents